Chocolate Dipped Pecan Lace Cookies

 - Preheat the oven to 350°F. Spread the pecans in a single layer on a baking sheet.
 Toast for 6-8 minutes then set aside to cool completely.
 (This can be done in advance)

-- To make the cookies, keep the oven temperature at 350°F. Line 2 baking sheets with parchment paper or silicone baking mats.
+- To Make the Cookies: Leave oven temperature at 350°F. Line 2 large sheet pans with parchment paper or silicone baking mats.

-- Sift together the flour, baking powder and salt.
-Add to the creamed mixture beating on low speed just until combined.
+- In a separate medium bowl, use a whisk to sift together the flour, baking powder and salt.
+Lower the speed of the mixer and gradually add flour mixture to the creamed mixture beating on low speed just until combined.

-- Chop the pecans in a food processor.
-Mix 1 ¼ cup into the batter reserving ¼ cup for garnishing.
-Mix by hand until the pecans are evenly distributed in the batter.
+- Chop the pecans in a food processor or nut chopper.
+Mix 1 1/4 cup into the cookie dough reserving 1/4 cup for garnishing.
+Use a rubber spatula to fold the pecans into the cookie dough by hand until the pecans are evenly distributed throughout.

-- Using a tablespoon or small scoop drop onto the parchment lined sheets leaving at least 3-inches apart.
+- Using a Tbsp or small cookie scoop drop dough rounds onto the parchment lined baking sheets leaving at least 3-inches apart.
 Gently flatten into a circle using a spatula or back of a spoon.

-- Bake for 8-10 minutes in batches or until the edges are golden.
+- Bake for 8-10 minutes in batches or until the edges are golden brown.

-- Remove from the oven and use a knife to shape the edges into uniform circles, if needed.
+- Remove cookies from the oven and use a knife or the sharp edge of a cookie spatula (or icing spatula) to shape the edges into uniform circles, if needed.

-- Cool on the parchment for 5 minutes then carefully remove to a cooling rack to cool completely.
+- Cool lace cookies on the pan for 5 minutes then carefully remove to a cooling rack to cool completely.

-- In a microwave safe bowl, melt together the chocolate chips and shortening.
-Melt in 20 second increments stopping to stir each time.
-Repeat until smooth.
+- Melt Chocolate: In a microwave safe bowl, melt together the chocolate chips and shortening in 20 second increments stopping to stir each time.
+Repeat the process until completely smooth.

-- Dip the edge of each cookie into the melted chocolate laying on wax paper until hardened.
+- Dip one edge of each cookie into the melted chocolate laying on a wax paper lined sheet pan to dry and set.

-- Sprinkle with reserved chopped pecans while the chocolate is wet then allow to dry.
+- Sprinkle with reserved chopped pecans while the chocolate is wet then allow to dry completely.

 Notes